LionyxML/r-passgen/README.md

 # r-passgen

-It's a python software you can use to generate random password
+It's a python software you can use to generate random passwords

 Developed in stock python 3.7.5.